George Stuart – 1929-2025

 Internationally renowned for their exquisite detail and historical accuracy, the George Stuart Historical Figures® represent important personalities of many historical periods.

-George Stuart has also created groups of figures that illustrate French, English, Russian, Chinese, and Italian history, as well as other conquests of the Americas.
+George Stuart also created groups of figures that illustrate French, English, Russian, Chinese, and Italian history, as well as other conquests of the Americas.

 For a book and DVDs on the George Stuart Historical Figures® and monologues, go to our Museum Store located at the Museum.
 Books, magazines and video are also available on Etsy.